-Table settings, invitations, planning the menu, the entertainment, and the preparation are just some of the major tasks in planning an event during the holidays.
-Whether you are planning a Christmas party, a Hanukkah celebration, a Kwanza gathering, or a New Year’s celebration, holiday event planning can be extremely stressful.
-Holiday event planning should be fun, but often it can interfere with daily tasks such as picking the kids up from school, work obligations, household chores, and not to mention, it can put a dent in your wallet.
-Below are stress-free tips for planning a fun and affordable holiday event:
+Table settings, invitations, planning the menu, the entertainment and the preparation are just some of the major tasks in planning an event during the holidays.
+Whether you are planning a Christmas party, a Hanukkah celebration, a Kwanza gathering or a New Year’s celebration, holiday event planning can be extremely stressful.
+Holiday event planning should be fun, but often it can interfere with daily tasks such as picking the kids up from school, work obligations and household chores.
+It can also put a dent in your wallet.
+Below are some tips for planning a fun and affordable holiday event.

 Single-use dishware works wonders

 Although paper and plastic plates are not the best for the environment, especially when used daily, they work wonders for holiday events.
 Instead of having a pile of dishes to clean or worrying about broken glassware, festive holiday, disposable plates are the easiest cleanup.
 You can spend less time cleaning and more time enjoying yourself with your guests.
 There are many single-use dishware items that are more environmentally friendly than others such as those made from recycled goods.
 When shopping for party dishware, it is also important to keep the well-being of our planet in mind.

 Whether you are decorating a Christmas or winter wonderland themed setting, pick a theme and go with it.
 Decorations, table settings, and lights can go a long way at a holiday event, and you can frequently find everything you need on sale, or even make your decorations.
 Fresh flowers, mistletoe, Christmas trees, garlands, wreaths, berries and pinecones can all make a table look festive.
 Decorations should be a fun part of the holiday event planning process.

 Engage your guests